Haluk Levent: Music career

-After his release from prison, he had very little time to prepare his new album.
-Because he was waiting for his 18-month military service.
-Under these conditions, in September 1998, he released the album Yine Ayrılık and went into military service.
-During his military service, he performed concerts in parts of Turkey he had never been to before.
-He performed concerts all over Eastern and Southeastern Anatolia.
-After the 1999 earthquake, he personally worked in the tent cities established in Izmit and set up tents.
-He performed concerts for the benefit of earthquake victims.
-During his military service, he spent all his days off in the studio.
-At the very beginning of 2000, he released www.leyla.com.
-In an increasingly digitalized world, he talked about the digitalization of emotions and made a reference to Susurluk with the song "Kamyoncu Türküsü".
+After his release from prison, Levent had limited time to prepare his next album due to his upcoming 18-month military service.
+He released Yine Ayrılık in September 1998 before beginning his service.
+During his military service, he performed concerts in Eastern and Southeastern Anatolia, including regions he had not previously visited.
+Following the 1999 İzmit earthquake, he worked in the tent cities established in Izmit, helped set up tents, and performed benefit concerts for earthquake victims.
+He also spent his days off recording in the studio.
+At the beginning of 2000, he released www.leyla.com.
+The album addressed themes related to digitalization, including the digitalization of emotions, and featured the song "Kamyoncu Türküsü", which referenced the Susurluk scandal.